BrettlyCD/BrettlyCD.github.io/_posts/2023-11-13-power-bi-control-charts.md

 ![Measure Tooltip Fields](../assets/img/powerbi/control-charts/measure_tooltip.png)

-These give you this view:
+These give you this view when you hover over a data point:

 ![Showing the Tooltips](../assets/img/powerbi/control-charts/measure_tooltip_example.PNG)